ogdl/spec/spec.md

     unquoted_string ::= unquoted_char+
     string          ::= unquoted_string | quoted_string

-OGDL can represent a graph by reference IDs.
+OGDL can represent a cyclic graph by using reference IDs.
 A cyclic reference id is an unquoted string in the form ^id, where id is a unique ID within an OGDL file.

 A referenced node is defined as the only child (descendant) of the reference id, linked by an association link.
 It can be referenced by the reference id alone.
 It should be defined only once but can be referenced multiple times.

     ref_id          ::= '^' unquoted_char+
-    ref_node        ::= ref_id node
+    referenced_node ::= ref_id node

 A type is an unquoted string in the form !type.
 A typed node is defined as the only child (descendant) of the type, linked by an association link.